Radio 1212: Era of "Lord Haw-Haw"

-Era of OWI
+Era of PWB/ 12 AG

 On May 24, 1944, the Luxembourg government in exile in Washington, D.C., agreed that, following the liberation of the Grand Duchy, they would turn over the facilities of Radio Luxembourg to U.S. Army control.
-More specifically, this control would be given to SHAEF where the station would serve as "the voice of the Supreme Headquarters Allied Expeditionary Force" acting on behalf of America, Britain, France, Belgium and Luxembourg.
+More specifically, this control would be given to SHAEF where the station would serve as the "Voice of the Supreme Headquarters Allied Expeditionary Force" acting on behalf of America, Britain, France, Belgium and Luxembourg.

 On September 10, 1944, the German armies fled Luxembourg following the Allied invasion on D-Day and the approach of a special task force of the American 12th Army.
 The Luxembourg transmitters were then turned over to SHAEF.

 During the withdrawal some German soldiers had been ordered to dynamite the station, but a station engineer persuaded them to shoot holes in the transmitter tubes instead.
 When the US troops arrived, the engineer dug up a set of spare tubes which he had buried in the grounds of the station four years earlier.

-Also using these facilities was the Psychological Warfare Branch of the United States Office of War Information (OWI) under the management of CBS radio chief William S. Paley.
-The OWI used the facility to create Nachtsender 1212, a black propaganda station that identified itself as broadcasting from within Nazi Germany.
+The facilities of Radio Luxemburg were overseen by the Psychological Warfare Branch of SHAEF.
+The Office of War Information (OWI) was charged with overseeing the aboveground broadcasts of the "Voice of SHAEF."
+At night, the PWB/12 AG used the facility to operate Nachtsender 1212, a black propaganda station that identified itself as broadcasting from within Nazi Germany, named for the frequency on which it broadcast - 1212 meters.

 The purpose of Nachtsender 1212 was to gain a loyal Nazi audience by broadcasting information favourable to the German interpretation of the War, but as the battle advanced against the borders of Germany itself, Nachtsender 1212 began to intersperse misleading and totally false information within its broadcasts.
 This included a fictitious story about a German city that rebelled against the Nazi regime, pretending to relay messages from the burgomaster asking for help.
 The station had a similar mission to the British-operated Soldatensender Calais, which attempted to undermine German military morale and provide misinformation under the cover of entertaining Germans.
 Nachtsender 1212 signed off the air by pretending that the Allies had captured this make-believe German station by overrunning it.